twirelex/talkRtive.com/content/post/predicting-the-result-of-a-virtual-football-match-of-a-betting-site/index.markdown

   preview_only: true
 projects: []
 ---
-## After successfully scrapping data from a football betting site we will now build a simple model to see how well it will perform in predicting the result of any match.
+## After successfully [scraping data from a football betting site]({{< ref "post/RSelenium-web-scraping" >}})  i will now build a simple model using tidymodels r package to see how well it will perform in predicting the result of the games.

 Below are some information about the dataset: